artidoro/qlora/README.md

 You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B on Vicuna prompts.

 ## Installation
-To load models in 4bits with transformers and bitsandbytes, you have to install accelerate and transformers from source and make sure you have the latest version of the bitsandbytes library (0.39.0).
+To load models in 4bits with transformers and bitsandbytes, you have to install accelerate and transformers from source and make sure you have the latest version of the bitsandbytes library.
 After installing PyTorch (follow instructions [here](https://pytorch.org/get-started/locally/)), you can achieve the above with the following command:
 ```bash
 pip install -U -r requirements.txt
 ```